-This will send "len" bytes from "buf" through the active OMAC state "state".
+This will send "inlen" bytes from "in" through the active OMAC state "state".
 Returns CRYPT_OK if the function succeeds.
 The function is not sensitive to the granularity of the data.
 For example,

 1http://crypt.cis.ibaraki.ac.jp/omac/omac.html